 PACE Baton Rouge

-- Primary and specialty physician services
+- All primary and specialty physician services

 - Inpatient and outpatient services contracted with Our Lady of the Lake Regional Medical Center and its affiliates

 The PACE enrollment process includes a screening by phone to introduce the program and determine eligibility, and a health assessment to determine participant’s needs.
 The candidate must meet the eligibility requirements set forth by DHH and CMS.
 The enrollment process includes a phone interview to answer any questions about the program or cost.

 - Be 55 years of age or older